gsscoder/test-data/README.md

 # test-data
-Data used for test purposes.
+Data used for test purposes with Python scripts and/or regex.